Can Dogs Eat Cucumber? – Itsaboutdog

 • Peels and Seeds

 While they are safe for consumption, they are not easy to digest.
-They may cause constipation, vomiting, bloating, or diarrhea.
+They may cause constipation, vomiting, bloating, or diarrhoea.

 • Choking